albanjoseph/Signapse/README.md

-# About Signapse
+# In a Nutshell 🌰

-**Signapse is an open source software tool that helps everyday people learn sign language for free!​**
+**Signapse is free open source software that helps everyday people learn sign language for free!​**

+Our deep learning enhanced video pipeline is able to detect when users are making the correct input sign, this is used to challenge users to make example signs shown on-screen.
+At present Signapse is configured to teach the American Sign Language character alphabet; although we hope to add support for more complex and varied hand signs in the future.

-For more information check out our <a href="https://github.com/albanjoseph/Signapse/wiki">Wiki</a> where you can find our <a href="https://github.com/albanjoseph/Signapse/wiki/Installation-Guide">installation guide</a>, <a href="https://albanjoseph.github.io/Signapse/html/annotated.html">developer documentation</a> and more.
-Or to get started quickly simply watch our install guide and demo video below.
+For installation information check out our <a href="https://github.com/albanjoseph/Signapse/wiki/Installation-Guide">installation guide</a>; or to get started quickly simply watch our install guide and demo video below.
+For best results using Signapse, we reccomend keeping your hand witin the green box shown on screen and signing in a well lit environment with a plain background; this helps our AI system easily detect your hand signs.
+Happy Signapsing! 🥳

 https://user-images.githubusercontent.com/33161910/163428318-66b07cc5-5431-41e9-8261-a6f18a6c4551.mp4

-# Social Media
+# Social Media 🌐
 Keep up to date with Signapse!
 Find us on all our social channels:
 </br>
 <p align="center">